thakdanaiza/FLUID-Space/README.md

 The application supports Windows 10/11 and current Intel or Apple Silicon Macs.
 Conda is not required.

+## Documentation

+- Open `docs/FLUID-Space_User_Guide_and_Methods.docx` for the complete illustrated-style user guide, quality-control checklist, analysis explanation, and manuscript-ready Methods template.
+- Open `METHODS.md` for a plain-text research methods reference that can be copied and adapted for individual studies.

+The Methods template contains placeholders in square brackets.
+Replace them with the actual video, frame, software, acquisition, and study details before using the text in a manuscript.

+## Citing FLUID-Space

+Cite the exact FLUID-Space release used for the analysis.
+Do not cite only this README or an unversioned working branch.

+Example Methods sentence:

+> Image analysis was performed using FLUID-Space v0.2.0 (Author et al., 2026), a CAD-authoritative image-analysis workflow.
+The registered CAD geometry was intersected with channel-specific regions of interest and Interest Zones before calibration regions and manually annotated gas bubbles were excluded.

+Example software reference before a DOI is available:

+> Author Surname, Initials., Author Surname, Initials., & Author Surname, Initials.
+(2026). *FLUID-Space* (Version 0.2.0) [Computer software].
+Laboratory or institution.
+Repository URL

+Preferred reference after archiving the release on Zenodo or another DOI-issuing repository:

+> Author Surname, Initials., Author Surname, Initials., & Author Surname, Initials.
+(2026). *FLUID-Space* (Version 0.2.0) [Computer software].
+Zenodo. https://doi.org/10.xxxx/zenodo.xxxxxxx

+Replace the author names, year, version, institution, repository URL, and DOI with the real release metadata.
+The citation format may be adjusted to the target journal's reference style, but the software version and persistent release identifier should remain included.

+For the first paper that introduces or validates this workflow, describe the algorithm in sufficient detail and cite both the archived software release and relevant underlying methods such as GrabCut/OpenCV.
+Later papers should cite the validation paper together with the exact FLUID-Space software release used for analysis.

 ## Before you begin

 You need: